gvwilson/thirdbit/src/fiction/arecibo/index.md

 The young astrologer inclines his head again.
-He is no longer taken aback by the foreigner's black skin, but will not notice how gracefully he walks.
+He is no longer taken aback by the foreigner's black skin, but cannot help but notice yet again how gracefully he walks.
 "Are you at peace?" he asks in greeting.

 "I am, and you?"